 Club Competition Rules

-The Laws of the Sport of Bowls Crystal Mark 4th Edition, shall apply in all circumstance not covered by these rules.
+The Laws of the Sport of Bowls Crystal Mark 4th Edition (including any amendments) shall apply in all circumstance not covered by these rules.
 In the event of any dispute the Competitions Committee’s decision is final.

 1. Availability to Play on Finals Day

 The dates on which the finals will be played will be stated on the entry form.
-ALL PLAYERS ENTERING THE COMPETITIONS MUST BE AVAILABLE TO PLAY ON ALL THESE DAYS.
-If a player or team withdraws at any stage they will be replaced by the player or team they beat in the previous round.
+All players entering the competitions must be available to play on these days.
+If a player or pair withdraws at any stage, they will be replaced by an appropriate substitute.

 2. Programme